New CardName benefits

 - 1X point on all other purchases

-Previously cardholders earned 2X points on travel and dining, and 1X point on everything else, so this new offering is certainly a welcome improvement, particularly for those cardholders who aren’t traveling quite as much right now due to COVID-19 restrictions.
+Previously cardholders earned 2X points on travel and dining, and 1X point on everything else, so this updated offering is certainly a welcome improvement.
 These new benefits give cardholders an easy opportunity to earn bonus rewards whether traveling afar or staying close to home.

 Additionally, CardName cardholders can look forward to: